-and commercial law areas, joined the Hofstra faculty in 1974.
+Professor Resnick, who teaches in the contracts, bankruptcy and commercial law areas, joined the Hofstra faculty in 1974.
 He served as Associate Dean of the Law School from 1979 to 1981.
 He is co-author (with Benjamin Weintraub) of a treatise entitled Bankruptcy Law Manual, editor of a book entitled Bankruptcy Practice and Strategy, and co-editor (with Professor Wypyski) of Bankruptcy Reform Act of 1978: A Legislative History.
 His articles have appeared in the Rutgers Law Review, William & Mary Law Review, Banking Law Journal, Commercial Law Journal, New York State Bar Journal and in other professional publications.
 He is also co-author of a quarterly column on bankruptcy law published in the Uniform Commercial Code Law Journal.
+Professor Resnick was appointed by Chief Justice William H. Rehnquist to serve as Reporter to the Advisory Committee on Bankruptcy Rules of the Judicial Conference of the United States.
 A frequent speaker at professional seminars, Professor Resnick has lectured to the audiences of bankruptcy judges in every region of the nation and has addressed the National Conference of Bankruptcy Judges at its annual convention.
 He also has taught at seminars for newlyappointed bankruptcy judges sponsored by the Federal Judicial Center.
 He is a member of the National Bankruptcy Conference, a member of the American Bar Association Business Bankruptcy Committee, a member of the New York State Bar Association Committee on Bankruptcy Law, and a member of the Panel of Commercial Arbitrators of the American Arbitration Association.
 He had also served on the Board of Directors of the New York Civil Liberties Union-Nassau Chapter, and on the Professional Advisory Board of the Association for Children with Learning Disabilities.